-When it comes to Burns night, it’s all about the whiskey of course – if you’re not au fait with the varieties and ways to drink the boozy stuff, check out this guide here.
+When it comes to Burns night, it’s all about the whiskey of course – if you’re not au fait with the varieties and ways to drink the boozy stuff.
 Unless you’re drinking it straight on the rocks, try out some of these slightly less scary and far milder whiskey cocktails that everybody will love.

 - Manhattan: Whiskey, vermouth, angostura bitters and a cherry.
 Delicious.